You have 0 product(s) in your cart.

 What Will I See While Learning to Dive in Sydney?

-Are you interested in learning to scuba dive, and you want to know what you will see while taking your PADI Open Water courses?
-Most people are surprised when they learn how many fish and marine creatures are in the waters around Sydney.
+Are you interested in learning to scuba dive, and do you want to know what you will see while taking your PADI Open Water courses?
+Most people are surprised when they learn how many fish and marine creatures can be seen while scuba diving in the waters around Sydney.

-Sydney is a great city to train to scuba dive in, offering divers the chance to discover some of the most vibrant and intriguing sea life imaginable.
-A recent study revealed that Sydney's marine wildlife is more widespread than any other harbor in the world, with some six hundred marine animals identified so far.
+Sydney is a great city to train for a scuba diving certification, offering divers the chance to discover some of the most vibrant and intriguing sea life imaginable.
+A recent study revealed that Sydney's marine wildlife is more diverse than any other harbour, with some six hundred marine animals identified so far.

-Over the past 25 years of teaching the PADI Open Water Course, my students have seen a plethora of creatures including blue gropers, weedy sea dragons, Port Jacksons sharks, giant cuttle fish turtles, dolphins, goatfish and much more.
+Over the past 25 years of teaching the PADI Open Water Course, my students have seen many creatures, including blue gropers, weedy sea dragons, Port Jacksons sharks, giant cuttlefish turtles, dolphins, goatfish and much more.
 Although there is little coral around Sydney, the sponge gardens are very vibrant and fascinate most new divers.

 Port Jackson Sharks:

 Cuttlefish are quite possibly the most incredible-looking creatures on the planet.
 Often seen with their bodies pulsating assorted colours, especially during mating season, cuttlefish are amazing to observe.
-From June to September each year, the species comes together to mate and lay eggs after which most cuttlefish will die.
-The mantle length of the Giant Cuttlefish can grow up to half a metre and the species can reach up to one metre in total length when fully grown.
+From June to September each year, the species come together to mate and lay eggs, after which most cuttlefish will die.
+The mantle length of the Giant Cuttlefish can grow up to half a metre, and the species can reach up to one metre in total length when fully grown.

-You might spot pods of dolphins on a dive in the waters of Bates Bay at Cronulla and Botany Bay and on open water courses, you will often be able to see such pod swim by while you are getting ready for a dive.
-It is uncommon but dolphins have been known to swim through the middle of a group of students while they are practicing skills on several occasions.
+You might spot pods of dolphins on a dive in the waters of Bates Bay at Cronulla and Botany Bay, and on open water courses, you will often be able to see such pod swim by while you are getting ready for a dive.
+It is uncommon, but dolphins have been known to swim through the middle of a group of students while they are practising skills on several occasions.

-Thanks to the varying marine life found in the waters around Sydney, you are in for an underwater adventure as amazing as any on land.
-Sydney is a wonderful location to learn to dive.
+Thanks to the varying marine life found in the waters around Sydney; you are in for an underwater adventure as impressive as any on land.
+Sydney is a beautiful location to learn to dive.